RafaelGoulartB/next-ecommerce/README.md

 # :bug: Issues

-Feel free to **file a new issue** with a respective title and description on the the [NextJS Ecommerce](https://github.com/RafaelGoulartB/next-ecommerce/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the the [Next.Js Ecommerce](https://github.com/RafaelGoulartB/next-ecommerce/issues) repository.
 If you already found a solution to your problem, **i would love to review your pull request**!

 ---